jww5835/PLC-Dobot/README.md

 ###### DOBOT API (DobotDllType.py)

 This will allow the user to control the Dobot.
 This file should not be tampered with as this is directly from the manufacturer.
+Included alonside this are the dll files for windows use that allow the Doboto API to work

 # Manual